obiwanjacobi/Zlang/docs/expressions/bitwise.md

 0b00110011 >| 1            // 0b10011001
 ```

-Note that the negate `~` operator is a unary operator and take only one operand - the value it acts upon.
+Note that the negate `~` operator is a unary operator and takes only one operand - the value it acts upon.